mmore500/downstream/docs/docs/contributing.md

 If you'd like to request that we implement a specific language, please open an issue.

-All contributions must follow our code of conduct.
-This Code of Conduct is adapted from the Contributor Covenant, version 2.0, available at [https://www.contributor-covenant.org/version/2/0/code_of_conduct.html](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html).
+Contributions to the repository are governed by our Code of Conduct, based on the [Contributor Covenant, version 2.0](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html).

 ### Report Bugs